SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 When used to eavesdrop on or secretly watch an event or another character, the skill total indicates the amount of information gained from the surveillance.
-Use the “Observation Diﬃculties” table found at the beginning of this chapter.
+Use the "Observation Difficulties" table found at the beginning of this chapter.
 A Critical Failure could mean anything from no information obtained to being immediately spotted by the character being observed, depending on the situation.
-When searching for a hidden object or person, the diﬃculty is generally the hide roll used to conceal the target.
-Otherwise, the base diﬃculty is 5, modiﬁed by the table below.
+When searching for a hidden object or person, the difficulty is generally the hide roll used to conceal the target.
+Otherwise, the base difficulty is 5, modiﬁed by the table below.
-See also “Observation Skills” in this chapter for more diﬃculties and modiﬁers for this skill.
+See also "Observation Skills" in this chapter for more difficulties and modiﬁers for this skill.
 Situation
 Character knows target’s exact location